SteveDoyle2/pyNastran/docs/html_docs/reference/pyNastran.rst

 pyNastran Package
 =================

-This is the pyNastran.rst file for Master.
+This is the pyNastran.rst file for Main.

 .. toctree::